dataforseo/TypeScriptClient/docs/interfaces/IPageSummary.md

 > **`optional`** **referring\_main\_domains\_nofollow**: `number`

-number of main domains pointing at least one nofollow link to the target
+number of main domains pointing at least one nofollow link to the page

 #### Source

-main.ts:139751
+main.ts:139854

 ***